Noroff-FEU-Assignments/project-exam-1-ebergeng/README.md

 Or check out the site here: https://resplendent-semifreddo-f584b3.netlify.app/index.html

 If you like to use this page your self change the variable in functions.js called baseUrl to "https://YOUR-WORDPRESS-SITE/wp-json/"
-And the varibal all_posts.js called baseUrl to "https://YOUR-WORDPRESS-SITE/wp-json/wp/v2/posts?per_page=10&" (replace YOUR-WORDPRESS-SITE with the url for a wordpress that you own.
+And the varibal in all_posts.js called baseUrl to "https://YOUR-WORDPRESS-SITE/wp-json/wp/v2/posts?per_page=10&" (replace YOUR-WORDPRESS-SITE with the url for a wordpress that you own.

 ## Contributing